 This rating category consists of properties that have a predominant residential use.
-This rating category is the base rate by which all other GRV rated properties are assessed.
+This rating category is the base GRV rate by which all other GRV rated properties are assessed.
 The reason for the rate in the dollar for this category is to reflect the level of rating required to raise the necessary revenue to operate efficiently and provide the diverse range of services and programs and associated infrastructure/facilities required for developed residential and urban areas.

 Council is focused on sustainably managing its community and infrastructure assets through the funding of renewal and replacement asset programs.
 These programs include but are not limited to investment in the resealing of roads, replacement and development of footpath networks, refurbishing public ablutions and other building maintenance programs.
 The rates from this category are expected to meet the community needs and service levels for properties under this category within the Shire of Broome.
-This category is expected to contribute 54.52% of the total rates to be raised for 2022/23.